 The final option we will consider is the built-in microwave for those days when we would rather not cook a full meal.

-Pricing for the Lance 1575 start at around $37,500 MSRP.
+Pricing for the Lance 1575 starts at around $37,500 MSRP.
 Not inexpensive by any means but we believe this is going to be the perfect travel trailer for us.

-Though the Lance 1575 is our preferred model it is not the only one that is good for couples.
-We found 4 other travel trailers that provide couples with all the amenities they will need, assuming your criteria is the same as ours.
+Though the Lance 1575 travel trailer is our preferred model it is not the only one that is good for couples.
+We found 4 other travel trailers that provide couples with all the amenities they will need, assuming your criteria are the same as ours.
 Before we dive into the other 4 models let us tell you what we wanted.

 Lance overall makes excellent travel trailers.
 We consider Lance one of the best travel trailer brands in the market.
 However, just like any other travel trailer, it has its issues with quality, though not as bad as some of the other brands we have research.